 The views of local people were canvassed through a series of Community Forum meetings.
 Local authorities, environmental bodies and technical specialists gave feedback through several Thematic Group meetings.

 In May 2012 we published details of our indicative alignment.
 It included two sections of the route where the high cost of putting the cables underground was considered justifiable, these were:

-- around 4 kilometres from Whitestreet Green to Leavenheath through Dedham Vale AONB
+around 4 km from Whitestreet Green to Leavenheath through Dedham Vale AONB

 Each of the underground sections would require a cable sealing end compound at each end to connect to the overhead lines.

 Further public consultations were held over the summer of 2012 and in October of that year, we confirmed our preferred alignment and announced the next steps in the detailed design of our proposals, including:

 deciding on the preferred route at the eastern end of the route around the villages of Hintlesham and Burstall